List of Wild Kratts episodes

-Wild Kratts is an educational children's live-action/flash-animated series created by Chris and Martin Kratt.
-The Kratt Brothers Company and 9 Story Media Group produce the show, which is presented by PBS in the United States and by TVOKids in Canada.
+Wild Kratts is a Canadian live-action/animated educational children's television series created by Chris and Martin Kratt.
+The Kratt Brothers Company and 9 Story Media Group produce the series, which is presented by PBS Kids Go! and PBS Kids in the United States and by TVOKids in Canada.
 The show's aim is to educate children about biology, zoology, and ecology, and teach kids small ways to make big impacts.
 It has ties to the Kratts' previous shows, Kratts' Creatures and Zoboomafoo, and contains numerous characters from the latter.

-In the show, the animated Kratts encounter wild animals during stories of adventure and mystery.
-This program is the longest lasting series created by the Kratt Brothers, lasting up to over a decade compared to the respective 3-month and 2-year run of the last two series.
+In the series, the animated Kratts' brothers encounter wild animals during stories of adventure and mystery.
+This program is the longest lasting series created by the Kratt brothers, lasting for over a decade after the respective 3-month and 2-year runs of the two previous series.